sommerfeld-io/tech-radar/README.md

 - Build the radar with above command

+## Configuration

+The radar supports the following configuration fields in `radar/radar.yml`:

+- `title`: The title displayed at the top of the page
+- `version`: Version number displayed in the header (optional - hidden if not provided)
+- `description`: Description text shown below the title (required)
+- `copyright`: Copyright text displayed in the footer
+- `githubUrl`: URL for the GitHub icon in the top-right corner (optional - icon is hidden if not provided)

 ## Contact

 Feel free to contact me via <sebastian@sommerfeld.io> or [raise an issue in this repository][file-issues].